AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/xapi.md

 xAPI  reports can be generated as excel reports.
 As an Administrator, open **[!UICONTROL Reports > Excel reports > xAPI activity report]**.

-The downloaded report&nbsp;fetches all the information posted by the Learner and Administrator for any statement.
+The downloaded report fetches all the information posted by the Learner and Administrator for any statement.

 Same reports can be  gernerated / scheduled using FTP and Box connectors for any  third- party integration.
 Follow these steps: